fair-ease/book-terriamap-challenge/book/01-narrative-content/01_introduction.md

 The Terriamap documentation ( <https://docs.terria.io/guide/> ) provides
-example json configuration snippets for various data source types as example “Catalogue Group” and “Catalogue Items”.
+example json configuration snippets for various data source types as example “Catalog Group” and “Catalog Items”.
 These can be copied and customised depending on what data and services the user wishes to display in their terriamap application instance.